 Nurturing a Nutritionist Career

-Your guide to healing others through healthy eating, from applying to school to preparing for the workforce
+Your guide to healing others through healthy eating, from applying to school to careers.

 Nutritionists aim to address what the International Food Information Council (IFIC) refers to as “a dietary disconnect” by helping to close the gap by advising people about the health benefits of food and different types of diets.
 With so much conflicting information out there about food (not to mention a new fad diet around nearly every corner), knowledgeable nutritionists will become increasingly important for educating clients on the way that food can heal, energize, and sustain their well-being.
 Those who are passionate about helping people achieve results related to health, performance, or personal appearance could find that joining this growing field can not only have a huge impact on the lives of others but offer benefits such as personal satisfaction and above-average salary.